 What Are Possessive Pronouns?

-Possessive pronouns are words that take the place of nouns and show ownership.
+Possessive pronouns are words that replace nouns and indicate ownership.
 In other words, they show that something belongs to someone.

 English Possessive Pronouns